wilsonduan10/ekp/LES_Code/README.md

 ### `largescale_window.jl`
 This file also uses all downloaded cfSites and months, but instead of calibrating with the ustar averaged over all timesteps, ustar is averaged in 6 hour windows just like `window_average.jl`.
 The plots are generated in the folder images/LES_all_window.

+### `largescale_transformation.jl`
+This file is the same as `largescale_window.jl`, but it multiplies the output of the model by a weight and an offset to correct it.
+This weight and offset is calibrated by EKI in addition to b\_m and b\_h.
+The images are generated in the folder images/LES_window_transformation.

 ### `psi_observable.jl`
 This file compares the model truth of the psi correction term to that given by the LES data.
 See the equation: